telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 __FunctionAttribute__

-The FunctionAttribute allows you to specify metadata for user functions.
-This metadata describes the Category, Name, Namespace, Description, and whether this function should be visible (IsVisible) for the reporting engine or not.
-If it is visible, it will be displayed in the Edit Expression Dialog so you can utilize it in an Expression.
+The `FunctionAttribute` allows you to specify metadata for user functions.
+This metadata describes the _Category_, _Name_, _Namespace_, _Description_, and whether this function should be visible (_IsVisible_) for the Reporting Engine or not.
+If it is visible, it will be displayed in the _Edit Expression Dialog_ so you can utilize it in an Expression.

 __DescriptionAttribute__